All our products made in U.S.A.

 Once your student has added them all, he/she should print the total (based on the Beads counted in the Abacus Rows) in the box as shown.

 Notice that the Place Value of both Tokens (Red and Blue Beads) are defined in the Key.

 Notice the DOTS branded into both sides of Mac's Abacus between Rows 2 and 3.
 These can be interpreted as separating the Dollars from the Cents!

-The last Lessons of Mac's Abacus Basic Workbook demonstrate the ability of your child to not only Count and to Add and Subtract large numbers, but also to recognize Money and to use these skills to “buy” items with Money from an “allowance” (as given in the Key) and to compute the change!
+The last Lessons of Mac's Abacus Basic Workbook demonstrate the ability of your student to not only Count and to Add and Subtract large numbers, but also to recognize Money and to use these skills to “buy” items with Money from an “allowance” (as given in the Key) and to compute the change!

 Furthermore, he/she has an intuitive feel for some magnitudes of quantities and has developed a practical application for Math.